kubewarden/docs/docs/reference/sources_yaml.md

   <link rel="canonical" href="https://docs.kubewarden.io/reference/sources_yaml"/>
 </head>

-You can tune the push-pull behavior of `kwctl` and `policy-server` binaries using the `sources.yaml` file, configured via the `--sources-path` argument which specifies the file.
+You can tune the push-pull behavior of `kwctl` and `policy-server` binaries with the `--sources-path` argument, for specifying the path to the `sources.yaml` file.

 To configure a PolicyServer CR, set its `spec.insecureSources` and `spec.sourceAuthorities` fields.
-The format of this fields corresponds with their sections below.
+The format of these fields corresponds with the respective sections below.

 ## The `sources.yaml` file